-(b) if Executive executes a general release in favor of the Company, substantially in the form attached hereto as Exhibit B (the "Release"), and subject to Section 9.2(c) (the date that the Release becomes effective and may no longer be revoked by Executive is referred to as the "Release Date"), then the Company shall pay to Executive the following severance benefits (such benefits referred to as "Severance Benefits"): (i) continuation of Executive's then current Base Salary for a period of twelve (12) months from the Release Date (such applicable period is referred to as the "Severance Period"), less applicable withholdings and deductions ("Severance Pay"), paid in equal installments beginning on the Company's first regularly scheduled payroll date that is at least sixty (60) days following the Release Date (the "Severance Pay Commencement Date"), with the remaining installments occurring on the Company's regularly scheduled payroll dates thereafter; provided, however, that on the Severance Pay Commencement Date, the Company will pay in a lump sum the aggregate amount of the Severance Pay that the Company would have paid Executive through such date had the payments commenced on the first regular payroll date following the Separation from Service (as defined below) through the Severance Pay Commencement Date, with the balance paid thereafter on the applicable schedule described above; and (ii) payment of the premiums of

-Executive's group health insurance COBRA continuation coverage, including coverage for Executive's eligible dependents, for a maximum period of twelve (12) months following Executive's Termination Without Cause or a Termination for Good Reason (other than in connection with a Change in Control (as defined below)) (such period subject to the qualifications of this Section 9.2(b) referred to as "COBRA Payment Period"); provided, however, that (a) the Company shall pay premiums for Executive and Executive's eligible dependents only for coverage for which Executive and Executive's eligible dependents were enrolled immediately prior to the Termination Without Cause or Termination for Good Reason; (b) the Company's obligation to pay such premiums shall cease immediately upon Executive's eligibility for comparable group health insurance provided by a new employer of Executive or upon Executive no longer being eligible for COBRA during the COBRA Payment Period; and (c) the Company's obligation to pay such premiums shall be contingent on Executive's timely election of continued group health insurance coverage under COBRA.
+Base Salary for a period of eighteen (18) months from the Release Date (such applicable period is referred to as the "Severance Period"), less applicable withholdings and deductions ("Severance Pay"), paid in equal installments beginning on the Company's first regularly scheduled payroll date that is at least sixty (60) days following the Release Date (the "Severance Pay Commencement Date"), with the remaining installments occurring on the Company's regularly scheduled payroll dates thereafter; provided, however, that on the Severance Pay Commencement Date, the Company will pay in a lump sum the aggregate amount of the Severance Pay that the Company would have paid Executive through such date had the payments commenced on the first regular payroll date following the Separation from Service (as defined below) through the Severance Pay Commencement Date, with the balance paid thereafter on the applicable schedule described above; (ii) a lump sum payment equivalent to the unpaid Bonus Executive would have otherwise earned under Section 2.3 for the calendar year prior to that in which Executive's termination or resignation under this Section 9.2 occurs had he remained employed through the date bonuses are regularly paid to senior executives; (iii) payment of the premiums of Executive's group health insurance COBRA continuation coverage, including coverage for Executive's eligible dependents, for a maximum period of eighteen (18) months following Executive's Termination Without Cause or a Termination for Good Reason (other than in connection with a Change in Control (as defined below)) (such period subject to the qualifications of this Section 9.2(b) referred to as "COBRA Payment Period"); provided, however, that (a) the Company shall pay premiums for Executive and Executive's eligible dependents only for coverage for which Executive and Executive's eligible dependents were enrolled immediately prior to the Termination Without Cause or Termination for Good Reason; (b) the Company's obligation to pay such premiums shall cease immediately upon Executive's eligibility for comparable group health insurance provided by a new employer of Executive or upon Executive no longer being eligible for COBRA during the COBRA Payment Period; and (c) the Company's obligation to pay such premiums shall be contingent on Executive's timely election of continued group health insurance coverage under COBRA.
 Vesting of any unvested stock options and/or other equity securities shall cease on the date of termination following Executive's Termination Without Cause or a Termination for Good Reason (other than in connection with a Change in Control (as defined below)).
-In addition, the Company's severance obligation shall be reduced by the amount of any salary received by Executive from another employer during the Severance Period.
-Executive agrees to inform the Company promptly if Executive obtains other employment during the Severance Period.
 Notwithstanding the foregoing, if at any time the Company determines, in its sole discretion, that the payment of the COBRA premiums would result in a violation of the nondiscrimination rules of Section 105(h)(2) of the Code or any statute or regulation of similar effect (including, without limitation, the 2010 Patient Protection and Affordable Care Act, as amended by the 2010 Health Care and Education Reconciliation Act), then in lieu of providing the COBRA premiums, the Company will instead pay Executive, on the first day of each month of the remainder of the COBRA Payment Period, a fully taxable cash payment equal to the COBRA premiums for that month, subject to applicable tax withholdings and deductions (such amount, the "Special Severance Payment").